 Fingersmith by Sarah Waters.
 I love all of Waters’ novels, but this one is my favorite.
 A literary potboiler.
 Don’t start reading it before sleep.

 The Anatomy of Story by John Truby.
 My favorite book on the craft of story.
 Though it’s pitched toward screenwriters, there’s lots for novelists to take inspiration from.

 The Fire in Fiction by Donald Maass.
 I’ve taken two novel-writing workshops with Maass, both which were tremendously helpful.
 Maass’s fiction writing techniques really do work.
 I find his concept of microtension to create narrative urgency especially valuable.

 Leighton House Museum.
 A stunningly beautiful home that serves as a paean to the Aesthetic art movement.
 Peacocks, silk rooms, indoor reflecting pools, and more.
 Located in the heart of Kensington, London.
 Right, photograph of Leighton House’s Arab Room.

 Kelmscott Manor.
 William Morris’s arts and crafts-decorated summer home in the Cotswolds.

 Highgate Cemetery.
 Part nature preserve, part burial grounds.
-Many luminaries are buried here including Elizabeth Siddal, Dante Gabriel Rossetti’s wife and muse.
+Numerous luminaries are buried here including Elizabeth Siddal, Dante Gabriel Rossetti’s wife and muse.
 I set a pivotal scene in A GATHERING OF SHADOWS at Highgate.

 Brooklyn Botanic Gardens.
 Peace, quiet, and a Japanese garden in the heart of New York City.

 Ditmas Park Corner.
 All about the bucolic Brooklyn neighborhood where I live.